Figure out why you're jealous to work on a solution.

 Jealousy in a relationship can invite distrust followed by finger-pointing accusations and regrettable arguments.
 Sound like a recipe for disaster?
-Yet there also are multiple ways that jealousy can prove to be helpful.
+Yes.
+Except that there also are multiple ways that jealousy can prove to be helpful.

 To find what the problem is to which a symptom is a solution, I invite my client, "Close your eyes."
 Closed eyes enable people to focus inward.
 I ask then the forward-looking question, "If you look at your jealousy in the best possible light, what is the jealousy intended to accomplish?"
 Once we know what concern the "solution" of jealousy is meant to address, we can create new options for solving the problem.